-New glazed walls and doors divide the upper entrance concourse and reconnect the spaces based around the visitor journey.
+New glazed walls and doors divide the upper entrance concourse and reconnect the spaces based on the visitor journey.

 Our proposals introduce a new curatorial concept of the Portal.
-Portals are a time-honoured device in science, technology and science fiction.
-Creating windows onto other worlds, they engage the imaginations of all ages, and appeal to our sense of wonder in imagining new possibilities.
+Portals are a time-honoured device in science, technology, and science fiction.
+Creating windows into other worlds engages the imaginations of all ages and appeals to our sense of wonder in imagining new possibilities.

-Large portals encased in oak reveal holograms of the collection set against a seemingly infinite background of vanta black pigment.
-Visitors encounter these portals at key moments in their journey as both orientation points for the collection and as a focus to inspire curiosity.
+Large portals encased in oak reveal holograms of the collection set against a seemingly infinite background of Vanta black pigment.
+Visitors encounter these portals at key moments in their journey as orientation points for the collection and as a focus to inspire curiosity.